 Castle Valley, northeast of Moab, Utah, is a place of incomparable beauty, connecting southeast Utahs La Sal Mountains with the canyons of the Colorado River.
 Porcupine Rim, rising l,700 feet from the valley floor, edges the western skyline in an undulating ridge ten miles long.
 To the north, across the chasm of the river corridor, one glimpses the fantastic landscape of Arches National Park.
 The magnificent forms of Parriott Mesa, Priest and Nuns, the Rectory, and Castleton Tower stand to the east.
 Finally, on the south rise the snowy and wild peaks of the La Sal Mountains, home to bear, bighorns, elk, lions, and mule deer.
 Snowmelt feeds streams and springs supporting an agricultural oasis at the lower end of the valley.
 The upper end is critical winter range for deer and elka steeply ridged forest punctuated by the dramatic igneous form of Round Mountain.
 The valley is bordered by three federal Wilderness Study Areas.

-lcd replacement screen HOW THE COMMUNITY RELATES TO THE LAND
+best prices for cars HOW THE COMMUNITY RELATES TO THE LAND